-Faced with all the mattresses lined up on the shelves, you quickly feel a little lost.
+Faced with all the sleeping mattress lined up on the shelves, you quickly feel a little lost.
 Spring, foam, latex, memory foam… the choice, the technologies used and the prices are so varied that it is not easy to find your way around, whether in a store or on the Internet.
 Especially since the quality of the mattress is closely linked to the quality of sleep.
-It’s better to ask yourself the right questions before buying a mattress rather than relying on the salesperson’s arguments or the buzzwords of the technologies.
+It’s better to ask yourself how to choose a mattress is the right questions before buying a mattress rather than relying on the salesperson’s arguments or the buzzwords of the technology.

 - Lying on the mattress, you try to pass your hand between your loins and the mattress.
 If you succeed, it is a bad sign: it is too firm.

 - Then you change position.
 If it is laborious, it is too soft or its memory foam layer is too intense.

 - Finally, we push the elbow in the mattress.
 If the hollow remains marked, we eliminate the model, it is too soft.

 - The choice is then a matter of feeling, the sensation of well-being, and even price.